romelperez/react-app-example/docs/architecture/README.md

 - `webpack.config.js` - WebPack conf
 - `gulpfile.js` - Gulp conf
 - `styleguide.config.js` - React StyleGuide conf
+- `jsdoc.json` - jsdoc conf
 - `karma.conf.js` - Karma conf
+- `.babelrc` - Babel default conf
 - `.editorconfig` - Editor conf
-- `.jshintrc` - JSHint conf
+- `.eslintrc` - ESLint conf
 - `.gitignore`
 - `.gitattributes`

 ### Project

-We store the general project configuration at `package.json`.
+We store the general project configuration at `package.json` property `project`.

 Separate client and server side code in different locations.
-If there is code used universally, we place it in the client folder.
+If there is code used universally, we place it in the `src` folder.
 Also, there are docs, automation tasks, executables, tests, and a client side distribution folder for public access.

-We don't organize the files by isolated client components.
-We distribute them by category: **functional** `src/js/`, **design** `src/scss/`, **resources** `dist/` and **tests** `test/`.
-Possible resources source should be in `src/[RESOURCE]/`.
+We isolate the components and modules code (design and functional), tests and docs.
+But we store resources at distribution folder `dist`, general JS at `src/core` and global styles at `src/scss`.

 A page can be static or an SPA.
-If static, the entire page will be generated in server side with universal components.
-If SPA, most of the page will be generated by dynamic client JS, but can render from server.
+If static, the entire page will be generated in server side with universal components using the application `src/app7/server.js` entry point.
+If SPA, most of the page will be generated by dynamic client JS `src/app7/index.js`, but can render from server.

 The client source will be used to generate distribution files without nested folders.
-Example: `src/js/app1/app1.js` should generate `dist/js/app1.js`.
+Example: `src/app7/index.js` should generate `dist/js/app7.js`.

 - `docs/` - Documentation
   - `spec/` - Specification
+  - `design/` - UI/UX designs
   - `architecture/` - Software design and architecture
   - `styleguide/` - React components style guide
   - `js/` - Universal API docs